electrumsv/electrumsv/docs/standalone/building-on-electrumsv/codebase-reference/remote-services.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   The ElectrumSV project has neither the manpower or the interest in providing a non-regtest open
+   The ElectrumSV project has neither the manpower or the interest in providing a non-regtest
-   source implementation of this API.
-It is expected that commercial services will provide it, as an
+   open source implementation of this API.
+Commercial services can if they choose, offer it,
-   optional enabled API provided by their servers.
+   as an optional enabled API provided by their servers.

-In an ideal world all transactions will be broadcast through a merchant API server, and a callback
+If possible all transactions will be broadcast through a merchant API server, and a callback
 from that server will notify if the transaction is mined and provide the merkle proof.
 In the real
 world, not all transactions related to an ElectrumSV user's wallet are broadcast by that user
 through MAPI.
 Other parties may broadcast the transaction, and this may not be desirable, expected